fbpx

 For this flavorsome bean curry, you only need a handful of natural ingredients:

-- rape seed oil: rapeseed oil is grate for cooking your aromatics in this recipe.
+• canola oil: canola oil is grate for cooking your aromatics in this recipe.
 It has a high smoke point and is also flavor-neutral, which is perfect for this curry recipe.

-- fresh ginger: fresh ginger is great in curries!
+• fresh ginger: fresh ginger is great in curries!
 I like to store my fresh ginger in the freezer and grate it for easy access.
+Not sure if yours is still usable?
+Here’s how to tell if ginger is bad so you can avoid any flavor fails.

 To serve: